k2view-academy/K2View-Academy/articles/02_fabric_architecture/05_fabric_main_configuration_files.md

 2. The section column will provide a drop-down list of existing sections to choose from, or alternatively, a new section can be entered.
 3. Use the edit icons on the 'KEY' and 'VALUE' columns to enter a new value.
 4. Note: The 'Description' field is not editable.
-5. A delete button in the revert column will enable to delete the new added parameter row.
+5. A delete button in the revert column will enable deleting the new added parameter row.
-6. Adding an existing parameter which is configured as hidden, will override its value once saved.
+6. Adding an existing parameter, which is configured as hidden, will override its value once saved.

 Some sections of config.ini are not shown in the Configuration
 ### Known Issue